pbklink/motif-core/etc/motif-core.api.md

     protected getfieldCount(): Integer;
     // (undocumented)
     protected getRecord(): LitIvemId;
 }

+// Warning: (ae-missing-release-tag) "LitIvemIdTextFormattableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class LitIvemIdTextFormattableValue extends GenericTextFormattableValue<LitIvemId> {
+    constructor(data: LitIvemId | undefined);
+}

 // Warning: (ae-missing-release-tag) "LitIvemIdUiAction" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)